 Are you planning to accept Stripe payments on your Gravity Forms?
 If so, you’ll love today’s tutorial.

 Stripe is a popular payment processor, much like PayPal.
-The payment gateway is a robust and secure solution to accept one-time payments, Stripe subscription payments, or recurring credit card payments on your site at checkout.
+The payment gateway is a robust and secure method of processing customer credit card information to accept one-time payments, Stripe subscription payments, or recurring credit card payments on your site at checkout.

 Gravity Forms is the most potent form building WordPress plugin.
 It offers you excellent features to create effective eCommerce forms for your website.

-If you want to add discounts, complex products, taxes, and proper order summaries, among other things, you’ll need Gravity Perks.
+If you want the functionality to add discounts, complex products, taxes, and proper order summaries, among other things, you’ll need Gravity Perks.

-And thanks to the Gravity Forms Stripe Add-on, you can easily connect your payment forms to Stripe to capture payments securely and automatically.
+And thanks to the Gravity Forms Stripe Add-on, you can easily connect your payment forms to Stripe to process payments securely and automatically.

 The best part is you can leverage the power of Gravity Perks to capture payments in new and unique ways, in turn improving the payment experience on your WordPress site.